equinor/mad/packages/api/maintenance-api/README.md

 ### Codegen

-Run `pnpm generate:maintenance-api /path/to/schema.json` to generate the library from the Maintenance API schema.
+Run `yarn generate:maintenance-api /path/to/schema.json` to generate the library from the Maintenance API schema.
 You will need to download the schema from the Maintenance API docs to your machine before doing this.